varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 Li et al 2024 [^Li] has a great overview on learning rate scaling for adaptive optimizers.
 They propose that $\eta$  is asymptotic for Adam as well.
 They attribute this convergence due to the second moment's effect on the gradient, which normalizes the update in such a way that the variance of the update will also saturate at sufficiently high batch size.
 Practically, I believe Muon's learning rate saturates much earlier than Adam's, though this argument requires future work.
  %%

+If you are considering using Muon for your pretraining needs, I recommend trying the each of the methods in this post.
+In summary,
+1) You may find an adaptive variant to by highly effective.
+2) You should consider generously increasing the batch size throughout training.
+3) Adopt Polar Express instead of Newton-Schulz as your matrix-sign function.
+4) Ensure you use weight decay, and test a simple variation (Cautious Weight Decay) for improved convergence.
+5) If your device can fit them, batch parameters together in the matrix-sign iteration.

+I expect in the near future some of these changes will appear in model training recipes of frontier models, or are integrated in widely-used libraries containing Muon, such as PyTorch, Dion, or Huggingface's Optimizers.
+At the same time, I expect increasingly effective tricks will be discovered, and the Modded NanoGPT speedrun time will continue to improve.

 This post summarizes the work of many people on the Modded NanoGPT speedrun.
 Section 1 primarily corresponds to the work of an author of *NorMuon*, Zichong Li.
-Sections 2, 3, and 4 correspond to records added by myself.
-Section 5 is the result of many people over many iterations, though in the last few months Larry Dial especially.
+Sections 2, 3, and 4 correspond to records added by myself, mostly through trying the work detailed in the referenced papers.
+Section 5 is the result of many people over many iterations, though especially from Larry Dial in the last few months.

 ---